-Approximately 10,000 asteroids have already been identified near the Earth.
+The known asteroid count is currently 994,409.
+Of these, approximately 10,000 asteroids have been identified near the Earth.
 These near-Earth asteroids vary greatly in size, with some having a diameter of several hundred kilometers, and others as small as several meters across.
 Davida, which has a real diameter of 326.06 kilometers, has been identified as the most valuable asteroid in the asteroid belt, with a resource value estimated to be some 27 quintillion (26,990,000,000,000,000,000) U.S. dollars.
 It is a carbonaceous chondrite asteroid, and it contains water, nickel, iron, cobalt, nitrogen, ammonia, and hydrogen.
 In terms of cost-effectiveness to mine, however, Ryugu has among the highest estimated profit as a proportion of the value of its materials: it is worth some 5.57 trillion U.S. dollars, and it is estimated that 1.25 trillion U.S. dollars of that would be profit.

 In June 2016, Luxembourg set aside some 200 million euros (223 million U.S. dollars) to fund space mining initiatives, in addition to announcing the intention to introduce a law providing legal clarity to the commercial production of asteroids in February 2016.
 Additionally, the United States passed a similar law in November 2015.
 In addition to Luxembourg’s investment, there are several billionaires that have acted as angel investors to space projects.
-Google co-founder, Larry Page, is one such individual, having ties to asteroid mining company Planetary Resources.
+Google co-founder Larry Page is among space project investors, having had ties to asteroid mining company Planetary Resources (which was acquired by ConsenSys in October 2018).
 Investment in space ventures in general has increased steadily in each five year period since 2000, from a total investment of 1.11 billion U.S. dollars between 2000 and 2005 to 10.2 billion U.S. dollars between 2012 and 2017 (not including debt financing, which brings the total investment during this period to 10.6 billion U.S. dollars).
 Some industry insiders have estimated that space mining may be a reality as soon as 2025, with technology continuously being developed by the industry’s key players such as Planetary Resources and Deep Space Industries.